mainmatter/playbook/project-procedure/digital-products/README.md

 - ensuring all project stakeholders have access to all of these tools and will receive notifications when they are assigned tasks or are mentioned by others

+Effective tooling and usage of it is critical for all teams, on-site or remote.
+All relevant information, decisions and decision making processes must at all times be accessible and transparent to all stakeholders for effective collaboration.

 Once the project has been kicked-off and infrastructure is set up, the team can commence passing through the main stages starting with product strategy.